The next four images relate to the hospital, no further information was supplied by the contributors.

 Photo sent by David Oxley (right) who trained at Middlewood Hospital in the mid 1970’s and never been back since 1981.

-David explained “It was summer
+David explained “It

 class decided to hold an informal “sports day” - I guess it was suppose to have been a private study

 day on the School of Nursing Calendar.
 Myself in the class “Tennis final” hospital tennis

 Jerams who lives in Sheffield and spotted in his garden a button.
 It clearly

 Ian explains “Our house was built in the same year that the South Yorkshire Asylum was established, 1872, and we believe that the hospital ceased to be known by that name from 1888 or 1890.
 This is bizarre, not just as a find in our garden.
 Who knows how it ended up in our garden and that it should appear now?”